 A whole pumpkin cooks for approximately 8 minutes per pound.
 I had a 2.6 pound pie pumpkin and pressure cooked it for 20 minutes, with a quick controlled release at the end.
 The result was a soft and tender pumpkin with skin that was beginning to peel off.

 Step 1.
 Wash your pumpkin, scrubbing away any dirt.
 Add water to the inner pot and place the trivet or steamer basket inside.
 Put the washed pumpkin on the trivet or in the basket.
+The stem easily comes off once the pumpkin is cooked, so don't worry about removing it beforehand.
+If it's too tall for the lid to close, tilt the pumpkin on it's side or cut the stem off.

 Step 3.
-Remove the pumpkin to a chopping board and let cool.
-Then cut the pumpkin in half.
+Transfer the pumpkin to a chopping board and let cool.

 If not serving immediately, store in the fridge for up to 7 days in an airtight container or freeze in plastic freezer bags for up to 6 months.